sandervanvugt/van-vugt-kubernetes/sander-ckad-pod-storage/finish.md

 Congratulations.
 You have completed the scenario!

-Setting up a Kubernetes User Account and RBAC
+Configuring a Pod Storage

 Created by Sander van Vugt

 In this scenario you learned:
-*	How to create Kubernetes user accounts
+*	How to create a PersistentVolume
-*	How to set up the kubectl client configuration
+*	How to create a PersistentVolumeClaim
-*	How to apply RBAC to bind roles and cluster roles to Kubernetes users
+*	How to create use the PersistentVolumeClaim in a Pod Volume to connect to the storage provided by the PersistentVolume

 List of Scenarios with Estimated Times